apisearch-io/docker-search-server/README.md

-# Apisearch - Docker Server
+# Apisearch - Docker Server Infrastructure

 This library is part of the Apisearch project.